thquinn/pantheon/articles/oroz.md

 * more fragile than a well-bred horse,
 * less able to carry heavy loads and perform farm labor,
-* slower over long distances,
+* slower over long distances and during the night,
 * more prone to spooking,
 * more willful,
 * and that's not to mention the thorns.